Healthdirect Free Australian health advice you can count on.

 Key facts

-• Bronchiolitis is a viral chest infection that affects a young child's ability to breathe.
+• Bronchiolitis is a viral chest infection that can affect your baby's breathing.

-• The main treatment is rest and fluids.
+• The main treatments for bronchiolitis are rest and small, frequent feeds.

-• Bronchiolitis is infectious, so keep your child home away from other young children.
+• Bronchiolitis is infectious, so keep your child home away from other young children when they are sick.

 What is bronchiolitis?